jake3991/DRACo-SLAM/README.md

 # DRACo-SLAM
 ## Distributed Robust Acoustic Communication-efficient SLAM for Imaging Sonar Equipped Underwater Robot Teams

 Welcome!
 This repo contains the code for DRACo-SLAM, a distributed multi-robot SLAM system for underwater robots using imaging sonar for perception.
 This system is based on our single agent slam system, extending it to estimate each robot's pose but also the poses of team members.
 Real data is used with simulated communications.
-For more information on the single agent SLAM system, see this repo LINK HERE.
+For more information on the single agent SLAM system, see this [repo](https://github.com/jake3991/sonar-SLAM).
 Note that the single agent SLAM system uses DVL, IMU, and imaging sonar.

 Detailed documentation on the DRACo-SLAM system can be found in the DRACo-SLAM folder and paper.